Apply for federal student aid

 Apply for New York State Aid

-If you are a resident of New York State, you are eligible to apply for TAP grants and the Excelsior Scholarship.
+If you are a New York State resident, you are eligible to apply for a TAP grant and scholarships.

 New York State TAP Grants are available to undergraduate students.